yasutakatou/IMS/README.md

 note) 3. is too big, check more slowly..<br>
-note) **not only single define but can write plural rules**.
+note) **not only single define but can write plural rules**. note) v0.3: You can also specify a channel name instead of an ID.

 ### Special Definition